slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 $\quad \quad \ \ \not> 0$. &nbsp; $\square$

 Their alleged reason for terminating me was that I violated <!--a policy in--> the PhD student handbook.
 Here is a proof, derived mathematically, that they have violated and are currently violating <!--a policy in--> the PhD student handbook.
-Of course, whether I did, is still a question, since I notified the faculty in advance with extremely good cause that I wouldn't attend the make-up review and they didn't disapprove.
+Of course, whether I did, is still a question, since I notified the faculty well in advance with extremely good cause that I wouldn't attend the make-up review and they didn't disapprove.

 #